Shopify Plus Review

 Adding a product takes only a few clicks.

-On top of the basic features, including Shopify’s own payment gateway and multiple available sales channels, Shopify Plus boasts some pretty impressive capabilities.
+On top of those basic Shopify features, Shopify Plus boasts some pretty impressive capabilities.
 Here are just a few of them:

 - Reliability: Shopify Plus’s servers experience 99.98% uptime.